4paradigm/OpenMLDB/docs/en/performance_sensitive_mode.md

 SELECT col1, col2, SUM(col3) over w1 as w1_sum_col3 from t1
 window w1 as (PARTITION BY col1 ORDER BY col4 ROWS BETWEEN 100 PRECEDING AND CURRENT ROW);
 ```
-- can not be executed when we enable `performance_sensitive` mode, since the SQL fail to be optimized.
+- cannot be executed when we enable `performance_sensitive` mode, since the SQL fail to be optimized.
 - can be executed when we disable `performance_sensitive` mode.

 ### Case 2: the following SQL